 Include vegetable and plant waste from your kitchen, including eggshells, coffee grounds, tea bags, spoiled vegetables, and fruits, etc.

 Keep the pile moist, but not wet.

-Stir the pile frequently, to allow air penetration.
+Stir the pile frequently, to maximize air penetration.

-Do not put animal remains, meat, or fats in the pile.
-They attract unwanted
+Do not put animal remains meat, or fats in the pile.
+They attract unwanted “critters”.

 Keep the pile moist.